 Our debut film, "Love in the Tetons," is currently screening at special events and film festivals across the country.
 To see that schedule and a description of this story and other films we're pursuing, click here.

-Getting to where we are today meant rallying 431 Kickstarter backers, the rock-star company REI, hundreds of supportive friends and colleagues, dozens of NPS staff, two amazing film subjects, a talented and passionate NPX team, proud and encouraging parents, two patient and loving husbands, and one blessedly adaptable little toddler.
+Getting to where we are today meant rallying 431 Kickstarter backers, the rock-star company REI, hundreds of supportive friends and colleagues, dozens of NPS staff, several amazing film subjects, a talented and passionate NPX team, proud and encouraging parents, two patient and loving husbands, and one incredibly adaptable little toddler.

 WANT TO HELP?
 Spread the word about NPX through your social media channels, professional networks, blogs, and personal conversations.
 Know someone at Ford?
 LL Bean?
 AmEx?
 Southwest?
 Know of a foundation that supports large-scale media projects like ours?
-An angel donor who wants nothing more than to see parks protected beyond 2016?
+An angel donor who wants to see a new generation of devotees advocating for the parks beyond 2016?
 Tell them about NPX!
-Funding these films doesn't simply mean funding films.
-It means sharing important, human stories with millions of Americans who need to hear them.
+Because funding these films is about more than simply funding films.
+It's about sharing important, human stories with millions of Americans who need to hear them.
 It means ensuring that the national parks stay relevant and protected into their next 100 years.

 But we know we don't have to tell you that.
 You get it already.

 ... is having to leave so much fantastic content on the cutting-room floor-- awesome quotes, hilarious moments, behind-the-scenes epiphanies, and all those fascinating tangents that just don't quite fit into the final edit.
 Thankfully, we have this thing called a "blog"-- and it's exactly where we'll be keeping all those little pieces alive.
 Check out our latest insights here.